csxeba/brainforge/Readme.md

 Brainforge is an Artificial Neural Networking library implemented in **Python**, which only depends on **NumPy** (and optionally **Numba**, a jit compiler for Python and NumPy)

+## Installation

+Sadly, the project is not packaged at the moment.
+This is because I don't know how it is done, but I intend to do so in the near future, so it's downloading and unzipping for now :(

 ## Models

 Brainforge treats neural networks as layer stacks with some learning logic applied to them.
 These concepts are separated in the API, so the building of an ANN is a multi-stage process.